CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 6A - Horizontal Coordinates.md

 ```
 Further repetition will better our approximations.\
 $\blacksquare$

+Note that the sunrise equation calculates when the center of the Sun (or any other object) is at the horizon.
+Because things have an apparent angular size in the sky, this means that the sunrise equation calculates at what hour angle exactly half of the object is visible.
+To calculate the precise time of first or last visibility, this angular size must be taken into account, which we did not do here.

 ### The Terminator
 The [*terminator*](https://en.wikipedia.org/wiki/Terminator_(solar)) is the line separating night and day at any moment in time.
 Let's say at standard solar time $t$, the standard sidereal time was $\Theta$.
 To find the terminator, we find the places where the Sun is rising or setting, i.e. we use the sunrise equation: